Preparing for WWU

 Spanish Placement Test

 The Spanish Placement Test (SPT) is a 45-minute test with a $5 fee charged to the student account.
-For more information about the SPT, please see the Summerstart FAQ section.
+For more information, please read Spanish Placement Test.

 Management and Information Systems (MIS) 220 Equivalency Exam